benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 from the very repetition of injuries - namely, endurance.
-If you say that he will not receive injury, that is, that no one will attempt to injure him, then, abandoning all other business, I am for becoming a Stoic."\a I assuredly did not intend to deck up the wise man with the fanciful honour of words, but to place him in the position where no injury may reach him.
+If you say that he will not receive injury, that is, that no one will attempt to injure him, then, abandoning all other business, I am for becoming a Stoic."
+I assuredly did not intend to deck up the wise man with the fanciful honour of words, but to place him in the position where no injury may reach him.
 "What then?" you say; "will there be no one to assail him, no one to attempt it?"
 Nothing in the world is so sacred